WCAG 2.2 Compliance, Explained

 • Use consistent navigation: Make sure repeated navigation elements appear in the same order on every page.
 This helps people get where they want to go — and while it’s particularly useful for some users with cognitive conditions, it’s helpful for everyone.

 • Provide instructions and labels: Write relevant, clear, and simple instructions when user input is required.
-Use appropriate labels so that fields are understandable for people who use assistive tech.
+Use appropriate labels so that fields are understandable for assistive tech people.

 Robust

-Here are a few ways make content more robust:
+Here are a few ways to make content more robust:

 Maintain Compliance with AudioEye